ryanam26/DonkiesAPI/donkies/donkies/tests/transfers/README.md

 * Test "update_dwolla_transfer" manager's method.
 Test FAILED R01 status.
 In testing environment set name = "R01" to funding source and it will respond with that error.
 * TestDonkiesDwolla.test06

-!!!
-Init transfer can fail with not sufficient funds.
-!!!
-Process this case.
-Delay for next init.